-As an added protection for you as the seller, you may want to also fill out a Bill of Sale.
+As an added protection for you as the seller, you may want to also fill out a bill of sale.
 This will serve as your proof of sale, since the new owner will take the title with him or her.

 Handling After-Sale Issues

-After the sale, if you receive a parking ticket on plates that are no longer yours, you should:
+After the sale, if you receive a parking ticket on license plates that are no longer yours, you should: